 Additionally, a similar study identified that, with time, the drug use rate has kept increasing among young adults (BBC News.
 2019).
 Also, it has been highlighted that the use of Class A drugs has been significantly increasing among young adults in the UK (Wilens et al. 2011).
 Approximately 8.7% of young adults were using Class A drugs in 2018; around 10.4% of individuals lie in the age bracket of 20-24 (BBC News.
 2019).
 In the research of Humensky (2010), the author indicated that around 3000 young adults die due to substance abuse.
 Most deaths were caused by opiate-based drugs known as heroin (Aldridge, Measham, and Williams, 2013; Bachman et al., 2013).
 However, Mojtabai, Olfson, and Han (2016) identified that death from the use of cocaine has doubled within the last three years among young adults in the UK.

 The study by Kong et al. (2015) contemplated that multiple reasons encourage young adults to use drugs.
 A similar study identified that young adult tends to increase the use of drug medications due to significant level of depression and stress (Kong et al. 2015).
 Humensky (2010) survey supported the idea by highlighting that stress and depression in the teenage years are primary factors that raise drug use among young adults.
-Additionally, the research of Mojtabai, Olfson, and Han (2016) considered the bonding experience and boredom had been a reasons that increased the frequency of drug use among young adults.
-However, the study by Cotto et al. (2010); Aldridge, Measham, and Williams (2013) contradicted the argument by stating that lower self-esteem and other mental issues have been one of the prominent reasons that raised the use of the drug among young adults.
+Additionally, the research of Mojtabai, Olfson, and Han (2016) considered the bonding experience and boredom to be a reason that increased the frequency of drug use among young adults.
+However, the study by Cotto et al. (2010) and Aldridge, Measham, and Williams (2013) contradicted the argument by stating that lower self-esteem and other mental issues have been one of the prominent reasons that raised the use of drugs among young adults.

-While the research of Redonnet et al. (2012); Wilens et al. (2011) asserted that weight loss and curiosity for trying drugs had been the major reason for increased drug consumption among adults.
-Furthermore, the study by Hanson et al. (2011) indicated that peer pressure inclined individuals to use the drug at a young age that consequently increasing the use of the drug when those individuals become young adults.
+While the research of Redonnet et al. (2012) and Wilens et al. (2011) asserted that weight loss and curiosity for trying drugs had been the major reasons for increased drug consumption among adults, furthermore, the study by Hanson et al. (2011) indicated that peer pressure inclined individuals to use the drug at a young age that is consequently increasing the use of the drug when those individuals become young adults.
 In contrast, Bachman et al. (2013) research specified that the family history of drug addiction and genetics played a primal role in increasing the drug dosage among young adults.
 Moreover, the research of Kong et al. (2015) stated that most young adults were exposed to now or never situations due to addiction levels to using certain drugs.
 At the same time, research by Ramo et al. (2010) specified that young adults increase the use of drugs to get better in academics and sports.

 Drug addiction or abuse is a social disease that has both physical and psychological implications on the person.
 Pourallahvirdi et al. (2016) believe that the determinants of drug abuse play a crucial role in the long-term addiction and health planning of the drug addict.
 Several factors can encourage or force a person to start administering drugs, as given below: